darchr/ml-tools/docs/src/notebooks.md

 notebooks are included.

 In general, each directory contains a notebook and a collection of scripts.
-Since `sudo` access is needed to run `MemSnoop`, these scripts are stand-alone.
+Since `sudo` access is needed to run `SystemSnoop`, these scripts are stand-alone.

 Note that these scripts should be run before the notebooks if trying to recreate the plots.